Nicolaus Copernicus: Nationality

 Historian Michael Burleigh describes the nationality debate as a "totally insignificant battle" between German and Polish scholars during the interwar period.
-Polish astronomer Konrad Rudnicki calls the discussion a "fierce scholarly quarrel in ... times of nationalism" and describes Copernicus as an inhabitant of a German-speaking territory that belonged to Poland, himself being of mixed Polish-German extraction.
+Polish astronomer Konrad Rudnicki calls the discussion a "fierce scholarly quarrel in ... times of nationalism".

 Czesław Miłosz describes the debate as an "absurd" projection of a modern understanding of nationality onto Renaissance people, who identified with their home territories rather than with a nation.
 Similarly, historian Norman Davies writes that Copernicus, as was common in his era, was "largely indifferent" to nationality, being a local patriot who considered himself "Prussian".
 Miłosz and Davies both write that Copernicus had a German-language cultural background, while his working language was Latin in accord with the usage of the time.
 Additionally, according to Davies, "there is ample evidence that he knew the Polish language".
 Davies concludes that, "Taking everything into consideration, there is good reason to regard him both as a German and as a Pole: and yet, in the sense that modern nationalists understand it, he was neither."

+Historian William Urban takes a similar view, writing: "He was Polish in that he was born, educated, and lived in lands subject to the king of Poland; he was German in that Royal Prussia was a largely German-speaking region with historical ties to the Holy Roman Empire.
+In fact, Copernicus was neither wholly one nor the other: he was a Prussian, reared and living in a regional culture with traditions of its own."